opensly/sly-utils/README.md

 - Camel case to Snake case
 - Chunk an array
 - Escape HTML Tags as HTML entities
+- Finds the common elements of 2 Arrays
 - Flatten the nested object
 - Group By Array of Objects
 - Pluck from Array of Objects